mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```
-Upon examining the AC nodal matrix, it can be inferred that the [`shuntBus!`](@ref shuntBus!) function automatically updates this matrix:
+Upon examining the nodal matrix, it can be inferred that the [`shuntBus!`](@ref shuntBus!) function automatically updates this matrix:
 ```@repl shuntBus
 system.acModel.nodalMatrix
 ```